 Activities include 20 to 25 hours of presentations, virtual tours, virtual simulation experiences and exposure to state-of-the-art health technology equipment used in various medical professions.

-During the program, students will be able to:
+During the program, the student will be able to:

-- Solidify their decision to enter a medical career field.
+- Solidify their decision to enter a health career field.

 - Experience a learning environment which integrates school life with the adult world of work.

 - Virtually interact with health care practitioners and health professional who share their health career goals.

 - Be enrolled in the 2020-2021 school year.